 The popup test.
 A lot of books and websites say to wait until the meat begins to pull back from the tips of the bones, exposing about 1/4″ of bare bone as in the picture at right.
 Some folks call this the natural popup thermometer.
 Problem is that this is not necessarily a sign that they are ready.
 Heat can cause this shrinkage.
 Put ribs on a hot grill and they will shrink within an hour, but they won’t be done.
 On the other hand, if you keep the temp under 250°F, by the time the meat pulls back, it is overcooked.

 The peek-a-boo test.
 If you are unsure if the meat is ready, you can cut into it and sneak a peek.
 The meat in the center should be white and there should be no pink juices.
 Remember, if you have cooked with smoke, there will probably be pink meat near the surface, but the meat in the center should be white or tan.
 Click here to see a perfect rib.

 The taste test.
 Some cooks pull one bone off the end, look at the meat, and then taste it.
 This works fine, especially because you get to eat the rib you removed!
 Problem is when the meat is not ready.
 Then you have to pull off another bone.
 Then another.
 Then there’s nothing for the guests.

 The toothpick test.
-Jack Waiboer, a champion cook from South Carolina likes the toothpick method.
-"You poke a toothpick into the meat between the bones.
+Jack Waiboer, a champion cook from South Carolina likes the toothpick method for his recipe.
+“You poke a toothpick into the meat between the bones.
 When it slides in with little or no resistance you have a done rack of ribs.
-It's best to test various parts of the rack to be sure you have them done to your liking.
+It’s best to test various parts of the rack to be sure you have them done to your liking.
 With a little practice you can better judge the doneness of your ribs than the bend test.
 I hesitate to use the word accurate in a barbecue conversation.
-After a few beverages accuracy seems to depend on the quality of the bourbon."
+After a few beverages accuracy seems to depend on the quality of the bourbon.”